Helping vs. Helicoptering: Parents And The College Admissions Process

 - step right back in if you see your child struggling with the process

-Why it is Important for Parents to Support Their Child in the College Admission Process
+Why It’s Important For Parents To Support Their Child

-The Process is Far More Complex and Complicated:
+The College Admissions Process is Far More Complex and Complicated

 The College Application Process has greatly changed in the past 25 years.
 There are too many intricate, moving parts – a variety of application forms to choose from, a choice of admission options to consider, an array of different deadlines to meet – for an inexperienced seventeen year old to handle on her own while also keeping up with school, activities and their personal lives.